skyformat99/Rescue-Car/proposal.md

 ##### Milestones for T-1 week

-Motor and TOF Sensor should be functional independently.
+Motor and TOF Sensor/Ultrasonic sensor should be functional independently.

 ##### Responsibility

-- Jenny Kim : help both TOF and Motor
+- Jenny Kim : help with both TOF and Motor
-- Kenneth Mutethia : be charge of Motor
+- Kenneth Mutethia : be in charge of Motor
-- Durga Ganesh : be charge of I2C protocol
+- Durga Ganesh : be in charge of I2C protocol for TOF

 ##### Resources Needed